 4.1.
-Invalidity of Contracts
+Invalidity of contracts

-For the contract to be annulled on this ground, first, the parties should have entered into the contract after the enactment of sanctions.
+For the contract to be annulled on this ground, first, the parties should have entered into the contract before the enactment of sanctions.
 Second, sanctions should be legally applicable to the contract.

 National legislation in many countries specifies that a contradiction to the law is a sufficient basis to render the contract null and void.
 For example, in Switzerland, the contract may be declared invalid under art 20 (1) of the Code of Obligations, which stipulates that a contract shall be void if its terms are impossible, unlawful or immoral.
 This effect occurs, for example, if the contract provides for the supply of goods prohibited by the act imposing sanctions, or the transfer of money to the person from the relevant 'blacklist'.
-In this case, the contract will only be invalid when the statutory enactment expressly states that transactions which contravene its requirements will be void, or when the object and purpose of such a prohibition require such an effect as the nullity of the contract.
-For instance, in 1968 the Zurich Commercial Court held contrary to good morals and thus null and void a contract where the parties agreed to smuggle goods in breach of Italian law.
+In this case, the contract will only be invalid when the statutory enactment expressly states that transactions which contravene its requirements will be void, or when the object and purpose of such a prohibition require such an effect as the nullity of the contract.55 For instance, in 1968 the Zurich Commercial Court